trailofbits/zkdocs/content/docs/zkdocs/zero-knowledge-protocols/short-factoring-proofs.md

  * $A$ -- the size of the commit space; $A$ must be smaller than $\varN$ and satisfy $(\varN - \varphi(\varN) ) \ell B \ll A < \varN$.
 If you are sure that public moduli are of a fixed size --like $|\varN| = 2048$-- chose $A=2^{|\varN|}$.
 If the public modulus can have smaller bit-size but never below $|\varN| - 4$, chose $A=2^{|\varN| - 4}$.

 ## Security pitfalls
+- **Verifier input validation:** Each of the items above the dotted line for the $\varverifier$ is essential to the security of the protocol.
+If any of these checks are missing or insufficient it is likely a severe security issue.
 - The two interactive protocols assume an honest verifier.
 To use this protocol in the context of malicious verifiers, use the non-interactive version.
 See [Using HVZKP in the wrong context]({{< relref "/docs/zkdocs/security-of-zkps/when-to-use-hvzk" >}}).
 - Implementers of this proof system need to carefully choose the security parameters since failing to do it correctly leaks $\varphi(\varN)$:
 {{< hint danger >}}